 Join a small group of likeminded travellers to discover the treasures Peru has to offer.
 Encompassing the key highlights, this journey showcases Peru’s vibrant culture, history, archaeology and of course, its stunning natural beauty.

 Starting the tour in the Peruvian capital allows for sweeping views of the Pacific Ocean, an eclectic mix of architecture old and new as well as some of the country's finest museums.
 Benefiting from a gastronomic revolution, Lima boasts some of South America's best restaurants, don't miss some of the freshest seafood and sampling Peru's finest cuisine.
 The white washed city of Arequipa, in the shadow of the El Misti volcano, is the next stop before adventuring to the awe-inspiring Colca Canyon, said to be deeper than the USA's Grand Canyon and the perfect place to spot the majestic Andean condor soaring above on the thermals.
 The world's highest navigable lake, Lake Titicaca, is home to brightly attired locals, the man-made floating islands of Uros and some of the best panoramic views in the country.
 Travel by train overland aboard Peru Rail's Titicaca train to Cuzco.
 Explore the once capital of the Inca Empire, Cuzco and the beautiful Sacred Valley before travelling to Machu Picchu by train.
 Witnessing the best-known archaeological site on the continent will not fail to take your breath away!

-Please note, this itinerary can be taken on a private basis, please enquire for details.
+Please note, this itinerary can be taken on a private basis, whislt extensions pre or post tour to other areas of Peru are also possible, please enquire for details.